-The Babinski reflex is a reflex response in the bottom part of the foot.
+The Babinski reflex, or Babinski sign, is a reflex response in the bottom part of the foot.
 It occurs as a reaction to stroking the sole of the foot with a blunt object.

 The Babinski reflex is one part of the neurological testing that doctors use to check for healthy development or underlying neurological conditions.